Dirty Keto vs. Clean Keto: Everything You Need to Know

 There’s a reason we recommend avoiding inflammatory foods and additives: They can derail your health goals over time.
 If you really, really want that bunless fast-food burger, only make it an occasional indulgence—not your entire diet.
 Check out our keto food list for more details, including examples of healthy fats and proteins.

 And if you’re choosing a dirty version of the keto diet for its convenience or its indulgences, know that clean keto meals, snacks and beverages don’t have to be time-consuming and restrictive.
 Keep reading for delicious ideas.

-- Breakfast: Start your day with a creamy, satisfying cup of Bulletproof Coffee to fuel your morning.
-(Prefer cold brew?
-Bulletproof Cold Brew Latte is whole-body fuel.)
+- Breakfast: Start your day with a creamy, satisfying cup of Bulletproof Coffee or a Cold Brew Latte.

-- Afternoon: Add a scoop of Bulletproof Complete Daily Energy Collagen Protein to a satisfying smoothie.
+- Afternoon: Add a scoop of Collagen Protein to a satisfying smoothie.
 For lunch, a Keto Chopped Salad hits the spot.